gazpachu/joanmira/pages/work/2015-10-06---lloyds/index.md

 The website was based on a responsive HTML5 template called [Canvas](http://themes.semicolonweb.com/html/canvas/intro.php), which we used to quickly layout the different sections.

-After a few days, we decided to adapt the static website and transform it into a Wordpress theme to allow a more developer-independent content update.
+After a few days, we decided to adapt the static website and transform it into a WordPress theme to allow a more developer-independent content update.

 SapientNitro finally won the pitch ;-)